bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.0 - 2018/05/05 =
+* Feature - Customizable booking forms !
+* Feature - You can now delete your bookings and your booking groups from the booking list
+* Feature - You can display past events on frontend, they can be bookable or not
+* Feature - Responsive default calendar view: display day view for small calendars instead of week view (set the threshold in settings)
+* Tweak - Add a "Product" column in booking list (if the reservation was made with WooCommerce)
+* Tweak - Add a dismissible admin notice to inform that WooCommerce "guest checkout" option isn't supported
+* Tweak - Use core dashicons instead of additional images in backend
+* Tweak - When to load the events? setting now also apply to product variation if a default variation is set
+* Fix - Booking groups sometimes not appearing in booking list
+* Fix - Show / Hide columns according to page options in booking list after a row is refreshed
+* Fix - Booking list pagination didn't allow to jump to a specific page
+* Fix - Couldn't drag and drop activities in calendar editor with touch devices
+* Fix - PHP warning during AJAX request which needs to create an instance of the Booking List
+* Fix - PHP warning when deleting a non-booking order item in the admin panel
+* Fix - PHP warning sometimes occurs before sending a notification
+* Fix - If the snap frequency was 00:00, it wasn't possible to drop an event on the calendar editor
+* Fix - Woocommerce 2.6 backward compatibility various checkout issues
+* **Breaking change** - Refund actions in Booking Activities settings must be set again

 = 1.4.4 - 2018/04/06 =
 * Tweak - Changed events list CSS in "Pick a group of events" dialog
 * Tweak - Added a scrollbar in groups of events list in calendar editor
 * Fix - Cannot move, resize or delete an event even if all its bookings are cancelled
 * Fix - Show error message when no event is selected
 * Fix - Calendars cannot close later than 2037-12-31 because of year 2038 bug

 = 1.4.3 - 2018/03/09 =
 * Fix - Groups of events were not properly retrieved for WooCommerce variations